Frequently Asked Questions

 - +How can I learn more about the school?

-Aside from reading the information on this list and investigating our website, you can also join us for our Information Night.
-At the Information Night the staff of The Emerson School discusses our program and there is time for a few questions.
-Because our school building doesn’t have a space large enough to hold all the prospective families, we hold Information Night off site.
-Please check the website for information about the Information Night.
+Aside from reading the information on this list and investigating our website, you can also join us for our Info Night.
+At Info Night, the staff of The Emerson School discusses our program and there is time for a few questions.
+Please check the enrollment page of our website for the date and time of Info Night.

 - +Can I have a tour of the school?

 Due to limited staff resources, we are not offering group tours, however, please join us for our Open House in March.
-At that event, you can walk through the school, investigate the classrooms and ask the teachers questions.
-Please check the website for information about the Open House date and time.
+At that event, you can walk through the school, investigate the classrooms, and ask the teachers questions.
+Pleae check the enrollment page of our website for the date and time of our Open House.

 - +Can I observe a classroom?